Support

 The Emde Gallery is delighted to present a solo exhibition of paintings by Alexandra Sonntag in the gallery.
 Large and medium format works from the artist's current oeuvre will be on display, alongside a selection of smaller watercolour works.

-A central theme in Alexandra Sonntag's paintings is the landscape with its plant and vegetation formations.
+A central theme in Alexandra Sonntag's painting is the landscape with its formations of plants and vegetation.
 The title "It's all too beautiful" also refers to the playfully distorted approach to the subject.

-It is important for the understanding and effect of the paintings that the artist perceives the landscape in its entirety as a moving event, an event that, as she herself says, creates "fluid afterimages" in her (see also Prof. Dr Andreas Beaugrand, in: Jahresprogramm 2023, Kunstverein Oerlinghausen e.V.), which serve her as inspiration for the paintings - similar to the surrealists' dreams and subconscious.
-Once fleeting memories are superimposed on what she has seen and experienced, they unfold and solidify on the canvas in the painting process.
-The pictures oscillate between the real experience, which is hinted at in the paintings, and the artist's condensed subjective memories.
-It is this field of tension that characterises Alexandra Sonntag's landscape paintings.
+Essential to understanding her paintings is the artist’s perception of the landscape as a dynamic, ever-changing phenomenon.
+Alexandra Sonntag describes this process as creating "fluid afterimages" within her (see also Prof. Dr Andreas Beaugrand, in: Jahresprogramm 2023, Kunstverein Oerlinghausen e.V.), which serve as inspiration for her paintings – reminiscent of the surrealists' exploration of dreams and the subconscious.
+Fleeting memories merge with her experiences of the natural world, unfolding and taking shape on the canvas during the painting process.
+Her works oscillate between glimpses of real experiences, subtly suggested within the compositions, and the artist's distilled, subjective memories.
+It is this tension between the tangible and the remembered that defines Alexandra Sonntag's approach to landscape paintings.

 Alexandra Sonntag's painting is always at the interface between abstraction and figuration.
 Her canvases are projection surfaces and playgrounds for different painting techniques.
 They can contain both thickly applied, coarse traces of colour and smoothly painted surfaces, both opaque and semi-transparent layers of paint, as well as delicately worked details and intuitively applied, quick brushstrokes.
 The expressive gestures that run through all of her works create a lightness and fleetingness in the colour-intensive, format-filling compositions.
 Although the canvases are painted right through to the edges and have hardly any empty spaces, they appear anything but heavy.